An Improved Multi-access Coded Caching with Uncoded Placement: introduction

 \subsection{Our Contributions}

-The contributions of this paper is summarized as follows. \begin{itemize} \item We provide an achievable scheme for multi-access coded caching problem with each cache having a normalized capacity of $ \gamma$, where $\gamma \in \left \{\frac{k}{K}: k=1,2,\cdots,K\right \}$, under the restriction of uncoded placement. \item Our work is a generalization of one of the cases considered in \cite{parinello2019multiacessgains}.
-To be precise, when our scheme is specialized to $z=\frac{K-1}{K\gamma }$, for any $K\gamma $, we show that our result coincides with that in Theorem $2$ in \cite{parinello2019multiacessgains}. \item When $K\gamma =2,$ the proposed scheme in \cite{parinello2019multiacessgains} can be applied only if certain conditions are satisfied while our scheme does not put any restrictions. \item For the following special cases, i.e. for $z \geq \frac{K}{2}$, when $z=K-2, z=K-3$ when $K $ is even, and $z=K-\frac{K}{g}+1$ for some positive integer $g$, the scheme proposed in \cite{nikhil2020ratememory}, performs better than ours.
+The contributions of this paper are summarized as follows. \begin{itemize} \item We provide an achievable scheme for multi-access coded caching problem with each cache having a normalized capacity of $ \gamma$, where $\gamma \in \left \{\frac{k}{K}: \gcd(k,K)=1, k\in \left [1,K \right ]\right \}$, under the restriction of uncoded placement. \item Our work is a generalization of one of the cases considered in \cite{parinello2019multiacessgains}.
+To be precise, when our scheme is specialized to $z=\frac{K-1}{K\gamma }$, for any $K\gamma $, we show that our result coincides with that in Theorem $2$ in \cite{parinello2019multiacessgains}. \item For the special cases, $z \geq \frac{K}{2}$, when $z=K-2, z=K-3$ when $K $ is even, and $z=K-\frac{K}{g}+1$ for some positive integer $g$, the scheme proposed in \cite{nikhil2020ratememory}, performs better than ours.
 The authors have provided separate optimal schemes for those special cases.
 For all other cases considered in our work, we show that our scheme outperforms the scheme proposed in \cite{nikhil2020ratememory}.
-We also show that for $z= K-1$, our scheme achieves the optimal transmission rate as in \cite{nikhil2020ratememory}. \end{itemize}
+We also show that for $z= K-1$, our scheme achieves the optimal transmission rate as in \cite{nikhil2020ratememory}.